-The Chief Integrity & Assurance Office (CIAO) leads the Group Integrity, Governance & Assurance (GIGA) which comprises GCA and Group Integrity & Governance (GIG).
-GIGA is an independent function, reporting directly and functionally to the GAC and administratively to the Group Managing Director (GMD).
+The Chief Integrity & Assurance Office (CIAO) leads Group Integrity, Governance & Assurance (GIGA) which comprises GCA and Group Integrity & Governance (GIG).
+GIGA is an independent function, reporting functionally to the GAC and administratively to the Group Managing Director (GMD).

-Suhailah Mohamed Abdulla was appointed as the Acting CIAO effective 1 March 2021.
-Suhailah is a Certified Fraud Examiner, a Certified Internal Auditor by the Global Institute of Internal Auditors, and holds a Certification in Control Self-Assessment conferred by the same Institute.
-She is a member of the Malaysian Institute of Certified Public Accountants, Malaysian Institute of Accountants and a Chartered Member of the Institute of Internal Auditors and has completed the Certified Integrity Officer (CeIO) programme by the Malaysian Anti-Corruption Commission.
+Suhailah Mohamed Abdulla was appointed as the CIAO effective 1 March 2021.
+Suhailah is a Certified Fraud Examiner, a Certified Integrity Officer, a Certified Internal Auditor by the Global Institute of Internal Auditors and holds a Certification in Control Self-Assessment conferred by the same Institute.
+She is a member of the Malaysian Institute of Certified Public Accountants, Malaysian Institute of Accountants and a Chartered Member of the Institute of Internal Auditors.
 Suhailah has more than 25 years of experience in audit, governance, risk and compliance within a wide array of industries.